 But for that, we’d still need our passports…..

-I messaged our Airbnb host, Kat, and told her that we’d forgotten our passports at her flat.
+I messaged our Airbnb host, Kat, and told her about our passport fiasco, that we’d forgotten them at her flat.
 Since she wasn’t even in London, I didn’t expect she could do much, but I was worried about someone else finding them.

 Quickly responding, she immediately offered to either let us stay an additional night for free at her flat or to call a courier company and see if they could deliver our passports to us asap at the airport.

-We were tempted by her generous offer to stay at her place, but after the 3 1/2-hour ordeal of getting to the airport, neither of us wanted to turn around and go back in to London, only to repeat the experience the next day.
+We were tempted by the generous offer to stay at her place.
+After the 3 1/2-hour ordeal of getting to the airport though, neither of us wanted to turn around and go back in to London, only to repeat the experience the next day.